 But thick nettle patches can also be a symptom of air pollution boosting soil nitrogen levels, with an impact Plantlife’s Trevor Dines likens to “nutrient-rich junk food”.

 How do nettles sting?

 Stinging hairs of nettles are hollow, pointed cells with a tip made of pure silica, which breaks leaving a jagged point when you brush against it.
 The nettle sting contains irritants – mainly formic acid and histamines – that are injected into the surface layer of the skin cells.

-It is often claimed that crushed dock leaves relieve the pain because their alkaline sap neutralises the nettle’s formic acid, but dock leaf sap is acid too, so this cannot be true.
+It is often claimed that crushed dock leaves relieve the pain because their alkaline sap neutralises the nettle’s formic acid.
+But dock leaf sap is acidic too, so this cannot be true.
 Nevertheless, many find that the dock leaf remedy seems to work, so there may be other reasons for this.

-However, if you really want to neutralise the effect of the nettle sting’s acid, try treating it with soap, milk or a dilute solution of baking soda, which are all alkaline.
+If you really want to neutralise the effect of the nettle sting’s acid and dock leaves don't work for you, try treating it with soap, milk or a dilute solution of baking soda, all of which are alkaline.

 Plant hairs, also called trichomes, are like a smart botanical equivalent of mini, multi- talented octopus arms wielding an armoury of secret chemical and physical weapons and shields.
 These living cells read and respond to their environment.

 Their various uses mean they may be branched, star-shaped, straight, barbed, curly, sticky or poisonous gland-tipped – or even umbrella-like, as in the incredible tree- dwelling bromeliads whose tiny trichomes open when it’s dry to reduce evaporation and close during rain to absorb water.